UtrechtUniversity/getting-started/README.md

 Invite non-UU collaborators or UU students as outside collaborator to repositories: [GitHub Documentation](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/adding-outside-collaborators-to-repositories-in-your-organization).
 Be responsible on inviting outside collaborators.
 Only invite them to repositories they need access to.

 ### Transferring existing repositories to UtrechtUniversity
-Migrate a repository to the UU GitHub organization by mirroring the repository ([instructions](https://docs.github.com/en/enterprise-server@3.1/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository#mirroring-a-repository)).
+Migrate a repository to the UU GitHub organization by [mirroring the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository).
 > :warning: Do NOT use the "Transfer ownership" option in your repository settings to transfer a repository to UtrechtUniversity as you will lose admin rights for the repository.

 ### GitHub actions limits